birdneststream/asciibird/README.md

 # FOCUS

+* REFACTOR STUFF !!!
+* Maybe some patlette tool stuff

 * Single or double digit color codes in mIRC imports
  * maybe we can use some regex
+ * ASCIIBLASTER has a parser for mIRC codes

 * Import / Export code
  * ASCII -> JSON